Domingo Bryant

-Domingo Garcia Bryant (born December 8, 1963) is an American former professional football safety who played two seasons with the Houston Oilers of the National Football League (NFL).
-He was selected by the Pittsburgh Steelers in the sixth round of the 1986 NFL draft after playing college football at Texas A&M University.
+Domingo Garcia Bryant (born December 8, 1963) is an American former professional football player who was a safety for two seasons with the Houston Oilers of the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the sixth round of the 1986 NFL draft after playing college football for the Texas A&M Aggies.
 He also played for the Pittsburgh Gladiators of the Arena Football League (AFL).

 Early life

 Domingo Garcia Bryant was born on December 8, 1963, in Nacogdoches, Texas.
 He attended Garrison High School in Garrison, Texas.
 He worked in a flower shop the summer after high school.

 College career

-Bryant was a four-year letterman for the Texas A&M Aggies of Texas A&M University from 1982 to 1985.
+Bryant was a four-year letterman for the Aggies of Texas A&M University from 1982 to 1985.
 He was the first freshman defensive back to start for the Aggies since 1972.
 He made two interceptions in 1982 and earned Associated Press second-team All-Southwest Conference (SWC) honors.
 He recorded one interception in 1983 and two interceptions for 47 yards and one touchdown in 1984.
 As a senior in 1985, Bryant had four interceptions for 95 yards and two touchdowns.
 His interception return yards were the most in the SWC that season and his two interception return touchdowns were tied for the SWC-lead.